Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Independence of the filtered functors of the Hamiltonian isotopy

-\begin{thm} There exists a (curved) filtered $A_{\infty}$ homomorphism $\hat{\frak f} = \{\frak f_k \mid k=0,1,2,\dots\} : (CF(L),\{\frak m_k^{J,L};k=0,1,2,\dots\}) \to (CF(L'),\{\frak m_k^{J,L'};k=0,1,2,\dots\})$
+\begin{thm} There exists a $($curved$)$ filtered $A_{\infty}$ homomorphism

-such that
+$ \mathfrak f_k \colon CF(L)^{\otimes k} \to CF(L') $ such that $ \mathfrak f_1(h) = \bigl(\Phi^{-1}\bigr)^*(h) \mod \Lambda_+$.

-\end{thm} \begin{proof} Let $J' = (\Phi^{-1})_*J$.
-The moduli space of $J'$ holomorphic disk with boundary conditions given by $L$ is canonically identified with the moduli space of $J$ holomorphic disk the with boundary condition given by $L'$.
-Therefore the following diagram commutes.
+\end{thm} \begin{proof} Let $J' = \bigl(\Phi^{-1}\bigr)_*J$.
+The moduli space of $J'$ holomorphic disks with the boundary conditions given by $L$ is canonically identified with the moduli space of $J$ holomorphic disks with the boundary condition given by $L'$.
+Therefore, the following diagram commutes:

-Therefore it suffices to construct a filtered $A_{\infty}$ homomorphism $\frak g = \{\frak g_k\}$ from $(CF(L),\{\frak m_k^{J,L}\})$ to $(CF(L),\{\frak m_k^{J',L}\})$ such that $\frak g_1 \equiv {\rm id}\mod \Lambda_+$.
+Therefore, it suffices to construct a filtered $A_{\infty}$ homomorphism $\mathfrak g = \{\mathfrak g_k\}$ from $\bigl(CF(L),\allowbreak\bigl\{\mathfrak m_k^{J,L}\bigr\}\bigr)$ to \smash{$\bigl(CF(L),\bigl\{\mathfrak m_k^{J',L}\bigr\}\bigr)$} such that $\mathfrak g_1 \equiv {\rm id}\mod \Lambda_+$.